Turkey-led int’l Zero Waste webinar creates environmental awareness

 A webinar to encourage zero waste to protect the environment kicked off late Thursday.
-The webinar, sponsored by Daily Sabah owner Turkuvaz Media Group and DS’ sister magazine inBusiness, was also joined by officials from the European Union.
+The webinar, sponsored by Daily Sabah's owner Turkuvaz Media Group and the daily's sister magazine inBusiness, was also joined by European Union officials.

 Ways to become a “Zero Waste Company” were also discussed in the online meeting titled “Zero Waste - Responsible Consumption, Responsible Production,” which was the seventh in Sustainability Stories Webinar Series.